b-at-neu/StudentOrganizationGovernance/README.md

 - Club creation does not take you to club page immediately
 - Cleaner code: remove club_url arg from post functions and test the proper club without decorator
 - Add link to a board overview of a specific club to board overview page (link doesn't lead anywhere)
+- User signup requires password to be unique from email but not from username